You are here

 Dylan J. Beck

-DYLAN J. BECK earned his BFA from Ohio University, a Post Baccalaureate Fellowship from Illinois State University, and a MFA from Tyler School of Art in Philadelphia, PA.
-Dylan has exhibited and lectured extensively and has published articles in Ceramics: Art and Perception, CFile, and the NCECA Journal.
-Beck also serves on the board for Watershed Center for the Ceramic Arts, serves as the Board President for Artaxis.org, and is the On-site Liaison for the NCECA conference to be held in Portland March, 2017.
-Born in rural southeastern Ohio, Dylan Beck spent his childhood living between small town Ohio, inner city Columbus, and the wooded Hocking Hills.
+MFA, Tyler School of Art, Temple University; Post Baccalaureate Fellowship, Illinois State University; BFA, Ohio University.
+Born in rural southeastern Ohio, DYLAN spent his childhood living between small town Ohio, inner city Columbus, and the wooded Hocking Hills.
 These diverse environments had a major impact on how he interprets landscape.
 As a teenager Dylan worked for his father’s home construction business which directly informed his use of materials and understanding of infrastructural development.
 His artwork explores the interaction of human activities with the natural environment and the idea that we are currently living in the Anthropocene, where human activities have had a significant global impact on the Earth's ecosystems.

 Follow Christine's Kohler Arts Industry Residency Experience

-BEN EDIGER received a BFA in Wood from OCAC and an MFA in Visual Studies from the Pacific Northwest College of Art.
-He is a Portland–based artist, who along with Todd Isaacs is a founding member of SPACECRAFT.
+MFA in Visual Studies from the Pacific Northwest College of Art; BFA in Wood , Oregon College of Art and Craft.
+BEN is a Portland–based artist, who along with Todd Isaacs is a founding member of SPACECRAFT.
 Part workshop and part idea factory; they produce everything from hand-tooled furniture, fixtures and interiors, to impromptu installations.

-JUDILEE FITZHUGH holds a Certificate in Crafts from OCAC.
-She is a textile artist who specializes in natural dye processes.
+Certificate in Crafts, Oregon College of Art and Craft.
+JUDILEE is a textile artist who specializes in natural dye processes.
 She combines an innovative interpretation of traditional methods, handwoven and surface design techniques, and couture construction details to create a line of wearable garments, accessories, and original art pieces that portray a single moment in history.

-PHIL HARRIS received an MFA in Imaging Arts from the Rochester Institute of Technology.
-He worked virtually exclusively as a photographer for over thirty years, exhibiting his work in numerous solo exhibitions throughout the United States and Europe.
-His work is held in many collections, public and private, including the Portland (Oregon) Art Museum, the Museum of Fine Arts in Houston, the Harry A. Ransom Collection of the University of Texas, the Bibliotheque Nationale (Paris), the Museum of the City of Lisbon, Portugal, among others.
+MFA in Imaging Arts from the Rochester Institute of Technology; BA in Semiotics, Brown University.
+PHIL worked virtually exclusively as a photographer for over thirty years, exhibiting his work in numerous solo exhibitions throughout the United States and Europe.
 In recent years, Harris has begun to work with other two- and three-dimensional materials to address perceptual and philosophical concerns, including balance, imbalance, prosthesis, the interconnected nature of human existence, and the limits of individualism.

-REBECCA KELLEY earned a BA in English from Southern Oregon University and an Master of Arts in Writing from Portland State University.
-She is a fiction writer whose work is infused with the sensibilities of the young creative class that uses the Pacific Northwest as its way station for earnest, well-meaning adventuring to the world at large.
-She is the co-founder of the Green Baby Guide and co-writer of The Eco-nomical Baby Guide (2010).
-Rebecca’s work has appeared in Scholastic Parent and Child, Metro Parent, Stealing Time magazine, and xoJane.
+MA Writing from Portland State University; BA in English from Southern Oregon University.
+REBECCA is a fiction writer whose work is infused with the sensibilities of the young creative class that uses the Pacific Northwest as its way station for earnest, well-meaning adventuring to the world at large.
+She is the author of the novel Broken Homes & Gardens (2015) and co-author of The Eco-nomical Baby Guide (2010).

 Rebecca Kelley Writes